 Facebook is all set to make a home video chat device for the living room named ‘Portal’ featuring a wide-angle camera, microphone, 15-inch screen, and Al speakers.
 This device is set to launch in early May, claimed by the financial news site Cheddar.

 The device is expected to be much similar to Amazon Echo Show.
-Portal will feature a laptop sized smart screen with a wide-angle camera that is provisioned with artificial intelligence and facial recognition to identify individual faces.
+Portal will feature a laptop-sized smart screen with a wide-angle camera that is provisioned with artificial intelligence and facial recognition to identify individual faces.

-Portal will act as the first Facebook products for the home.
+Portal will act as the first Facebook product for the home.
 It will be the first giant step of social networking to enter into the hardware business.
 It is a big initiative for Facebook to launch such devices so that friends and family can stay connected through video chatting.